 The lease liability is remeasured when there are changes in future lease payments arising from a change in rates, index or lease terms from exercising an extension or termination option.
-A corresponding adjustment is made to the carrying amount of the right-of-use assets, with any excess recognised in the consolidated income statement.

-Short-term leases and lease of low value assets
+A corresponding adjustment is made to the carrying amount of the right-of-use assets, with any excess recognised in the consolidated statement of profit and loss.
+Short-term leases and lease of low value assets p.
+Financial instruments i) Financial assets at fair value through profit or loss

-Short term leases (lease term of 12 month or less) and leases of low value assets are recognised as incurred as an expense in the consolidated income statement.
+Short term leases (lease term of 12 month or less) and leases of low value assets are recognised as incurred as an expense in the consolidated statement of profit and loss.